apache/echarts-doc/en/tutorial/npm-webpack.md

 ```

-Same method is used on another popular module packaging tools [browserify](http://browserify.org/), so details will not be elaborated here.
+The same goes for another popular packaging tool [browserify](http://browserify.org/), which will not be introduced again here.